jacobzhang22/efficient-inference-system/README.md

 | cuDNN      | 91300             |
 | Precision  | FP32              |

+### Backend modes

+The codebase supports two paged-attention backends:

+- `paged_reference`: correctness / fallback backend
+- `triton_paged`: CUDA serving backend

+The end-to-end serving experiments are intended to run on the CUDA Triton path.

 ---

-## Model And Inference
+## Model And Inference Paths

-The project uses a small **decoder-only transformer** implemented in PyTorch as a controlled testbed for inference-system experiments.
-The focus is on serving behavior, KV-cache reuse, and batching tradeoffs rather than model quality.
+The model is a small decoder-only transformer used as a controlled testbed for serving experiments rather than model-quality experiments.

-The model uses learned token and positional embeddings, 6 transformer blocks with causal self-attention, and a linear LM head.
-Generation is autoregressive and uses **greedy decoding** by taking `argmax` over the final-token logits at each step.

-Two inference paths are implemented:
+Two inference paths exist:

 1. **No-cache generation**
-   - reruns the model on the full sequence at every decode step
+   - reruns the model on the current sequence at each decode step
-   - serves as the recomputation baseline
+   - serves as a recomputation baseline

-2. **KV-cache generation**
+2. **Cached generation**
-   - runs a prompt **prefill** pass once
+   - runs one prompt prefill pass
-   - stores per-layer keys and values
+   - appends per-layer K/V into paged storage
-   - reuses cached K/V during decode
+   - reuses paged K/V during decode
-   - feeds only the newest token at each decode step
+   - feeds only the newest token during autoregressive decoding

-This prefill/decode split is the key inference distinction used throughout the project.
+The repository still contains the no-cache baseline, but the serving artifact itself is centered on the paged cached path.

 ---

-## KV Cache Design
+## Paged KV Design

-The KV cache is implemented as a block-managed per-request cache, not as one contiguous tensor that grows every step.
+The current cache design is a real paged KV layout rather than a dense per-request cache tensor.

-For each request and each transformer layer, the cache stores:
+For each transformer layer:

-- key blocks
-- value blocks
-- cached sequence length

-Each block stores a fixed number of token positions (e.g., 16 tokens), enabling append without reallocating large contiguous tensors.

-For batched execution, the system wraps per-request caches in a batched cache abstraction that:
+- one shared **block pool** owns the physical K/V page storage
+- each request owns a lightweight **cache state** that records:

-- preserves independent request state
+  - which block IDs belong to that request
-- supports variable valid token counts across requests
-- tracks per-request past lengths
-- stores request-local page tables over shared layer block pools
+  - how many cached tokens are valid

+For batched execution:

+- request-local cache states are wrapped into a batched cache view
+- the runtime builds request-level page metadata and valid sequence lengths
+- the paged attention backend consumes those structures directly

+What changed relative to the earlier dense-rematerializing design:

+- the serving path no longer rebuilds one dense cached K/V tensor before batched attention
-- feeds paged attention kernels directly from the block pool
+- cached batched attention now runs directly from paged KV storage

-Why this matters:

-- avoids reallocating one large contiguous cache tensor on every append
-- enables incremental decode cleanly
-- supports batched cached execution and heterogeneous request progress

-Cache memory grows approximately linearly with sequence length because each additional token contributes one key and one value vector per layer.
+- completed requests release their pages back to the shared pool

+The current implementation also reports:

+- live KV bytes
+- reserved KV bytes
+- fragmentation bytes
+- GPU allocated and peak allocated memory

+---

-## Scheduler Designs
+## Scheduler Policies

-All scheduler experiments run on top of the **KV-cache inference path**, so the comparison isolates scheduling policy rather than model execution differences.
+All scheduler experiments run on top of the cached paged-attention path, so the comparison is about scheduling policy rather than about different model backends.

 ### Baseline

 The no-batching baseline is represented by dynamic scheduling with `max_batch_size = 1`.

-- requests execute one at a time
-- no batching benefit is possible

 ### Static batching

 FIFO whole-request batching:

-- maintain a FIFO queue of arrived requests
+- queue requests in arrival order
-- dispatch only when `max_batch_size` requests are available
+- dispatch when the batch fills
-- flush the remaining partial batch when arrivals end
+- flush the final partial batch when arrivals end
 - execute each batch non-preemptively to completion

 ### Dynamic batching

-FIFO whole-request batching with a timeout:
+FIFO whole-request batching with timeout:

-- maintain a FIFO queue of arrived requests
+- queue requests in arrival order
-- dispatch immediately when the batch fills
+- dispatch immediately on a full batch
-- otherwise wait until the oldest request exceeds `batch_timeout_ms`
+- otherwise wait until the oldest queued request exceeds `batch_timeout_ms`
 - execute each batch non-preemptively to completion

 ### Continuous batching

-Token-level scheduling with chunked prefill and strict decode priority:
+Token-level scheduling with chunked prefill:

-- maintain a FIFO `waiting` queue and an `active` set
+- maintain a waiting queue and an active set
-- admit requests into `active` up to `max_batch_size`
+- admit requests into the active set up to `max_batch_size`
-- advance all active decode requests first
+- decode active decode-phase requests first
-- spend the remaining token budget on prompt prefill work
+- spend any remaining per-iteration budget on prefill work
-- keep per-request KV-cache state across iterations
+- keep request-local KV state across scheduler iterations

----

-## Continuous Batching Internals

-Each request moves through four phases:

-1. **Waiting**
-2. **Prefill**
-3. **Decode**
-4. **Finished**

-The scheduler loop works as follows:

-1. advance simulated time when idle
-2. enqueue newly arrived requests
-3. admit waiting requests into the active set
-4. run one decode step for all active decode requests
-5. subtract decode tokens from the per-iteration token budget
-6. use the remaining budget for prompt prefill work

-Prefill is **chunked**, not whole-request.
-Prefill requests are grouped by shared prompt progress, and the scheduler selects the largest eligible group first.
-Once a prompt finishes, the request emits its first token and moves into decode.

-Decode always has priority over prefill in the same iteration.
-That reduces first-token and tail latency by preventing active decode requests from being blocked behind long prompt ingestion.

-Continuous batching also reduces padding waste because:

-- prefill is done in smaller chunks instead of full prompts
-- requests are grouped by equal prompt progress
-- decode advances one token per active request

-This greatly reduces the prompt-length mismatch seen in whole-request batching.
+- release request pages when generation completes

+The continuous scheduler is the main artifact policy of interest.

 ---